Tame or wild Toeplitz shifts: Criteria for tameness of almost automorphic shifts

 \section{Criteria for tameness of almost automorphic shifts}

 In this part, we derive some general criteria for tameness and non-tameness of minimal dynamical systems.
 Recall that due to \cite{Huang2006,Glasner2018}, every tame minimal system is necessarily almost automorphic.
-Furthermore, Theorem~3.3 tells us that every almost automorphic system can be represented by a shift.
-Accordingly, we can restrict to the study of almost automorphic shifts $(X,\sigma)\subset (K^\Z,\sigma)$ (or $(K^\N,\sigma)$) in this section.
+Accordingly, we restrict to the study of almost automorphic shifts $(X,\sigma)\subset (K^\Z,\sigma)$ (or $(K^\N,\sigma)$) in this section, see also Theorem~3.3.
 We denote their maximal equicontinuous factors throughout by $(\mc Z,+g)$ and the corresponding factor map by $\pi$.